 Starting in November 2010, Miryante was able to purchase 3 cows and calves for milking and a bull.
-Through their breeding project and local contributions, as of 2016, they have a herd of 18 cattle which provide milk for the children for their breakfast porridge.
-The project is seeking funding to buy 12 more cows so that the children will have access to milk, a valuable source of protein in their diets.
+Through their breeding project and local contributions, as of 2021, they have a herd of 28 cattle which provide milk for the children for their breakfast porridge.
+The project is seeking funding to buy additional cattle to provide milk and income for orphans living with foster families.

 In September of 2010, Miryante started a goat rearing program that is designed to improve nutrition and start a savings program for the children.
-As of 2016, they have expanded their goat project to 13 goats through breeding and local contributions.
+As of 2021, they have expanded their goat project to 40 goats through breeding and local contributions.
 Miryante hopes to have a total of 50 goats at the project.
 Any child who completes the program receives a goat to rear and help them get started in saving money.

 St. Gyavira Buyende Home is in need of land and a structure to provide an office, a counseling room and temporary housing for orphans and vulnerable children in case of emergency placement.
 Miryante Community Centre is raising money to purchase land and build a structure, pit latrine, and dig a shallow well.